 Best Things to Do in Winter in Tahoe

 Here are some Lake Tahoe winter activities you’ll want to check out during your trip.

 1. Go Skiing or Snowboarding

 One of the most popular activities to do in the winter in Lake Tahoe is skiing and snowboarding.
-What I love about the Lake Tahoe area is they have multiple places to go so you’re not stuck on one crowded mountain.
-There are about a dozen different ski areas around the lake to visit, but here are the most popular ones.
+I love the Lake Tahoe area because they have multiple places to go, so you’re not stuck on one crowded mountain.
+There are about a dozen different ski areas around the lake to visit, but the most popular ones are here.

-Squaw Valley hosted the Olympics in the 1960s and has been a popular place to ski in America ever since.
+Palisades Tahoe (formerly Squaw Valley) hosted the Olympics in the 1960s and has been a popular place to ski in America ever since.
 If you’re an expert skier, this is the place for you.
 The mountain has plenty of black runs for those who are advanced and many steep runs.
 There are plenty of blue and green runs as well, so you can still ski or snowboard if you’re a beginner in Lake Tahoe in winter.